-ESA's ERS-1 scatterometer was launched in July 1991 and stopped operating in June 2000.
-The successor ERS-2 was launched in 1995 and is still functioning well.
-Data from ERS-2 were introduced into operations at ECMWF in January 1996.
-Scatterometer data from ERS-2 have been used in operations since that time.
 Ad Stoffelen, David Anderson and Ross Hoffman were the first to work on the problem at ECMWF.
-Stoffelen and Anderson worked on QC and wind retrieval issues in the OI system of the day.
-Hoffman looked at assimilation of sigma0's directly in 3D-Var.
+Stoffelen and Anderson worked on quality control (QC) and wind retrieval issues in the OI system of these days.
+Hoffman looked at assimilation of backscatter information directly in 3D-Var.
 Once in operations, several others (Herve Roquet, Catherine Gaffard, Didier LeMeur and Lars Isaksen) took turns monitoring and improving the use of the data.
-Lately Mark Leidner worked on the use of data from NASA scatterometers (NSCAT and QuikSCAT).
+Later Mark Leidner worked on the use of data from NASA scatterometers (NSCAT and QuikSCAT) and the operational implementation of the assimilation of QuikSCAT data was completed by Hans Hersbach and Lars Isaksen.

-Source code for scatterometer processing resides in ClearCase under the project name scat.
+Source code for scatterometer processing resides in ClearCase under the project name SCAT.
 The library contains the following directories:

-etimesort/ source code for pre-processing ERS data module/ shared modules qbukey/ source code for adding RDB info to QuikSCAT 50km BUFR qfilter/ source code for pre-processing QuikSCAT 25km BUFR qretrieve/ source code for SeaWinds wind retrieval test/ empty directory for future test code e\ and q\ directories contain processing software specific to ERS and QuikSCAT, respectively.
+- etimesort/ source code for pre-processing ERS data - module/ shared modules - qbukey/ source code for adding RDB info to QuikSCAT 50km BUFR - qfilter/ source code for pre-processing QuikSCAT 25km BUFR - gretrieve/ source code for SeaWinds wind retrieval - dcone_qc/ source code to perform a global quality control check on QuikSCAT data with the goal to detect instrument anomalies - qsca_split/ source code that allows for the distribution of QuikSCAT pre-processing over several processors (not active) - monitoring/ empty directory in which scatterometer monitor software may reside in future - test/ empty directory for future test code

 NSCAT-specific codes have not been put in ClearCase, because the satellite stopped operating in June 1997, i.e. its data will never be used in operations.

-10.5.3 ERS Wind scatterometer processing
+10.5.3 Location of scatterometer data in the ECMWF archives